Mg30/AwsLambdaPythonZipRequirements/README.md

  1- You should have a github repo where you will push the requirements.txt file

  2- Your github actions worflow must use action/checkout before use this actions because it need to access your repo

+ 3- This actions will provide an artifact with following path : dependencies.zip

+ 4- Use  actions/upload-artifact@v2 to collect the dependencies.zip to further use